david-fisher/320-F21-Track-1/gamePlay/README.md

 ## Run
 * The main entrance is at the [main](mainMenu/Main.java).
 After launching, the main menu will show up from creating or loading game.
 * Another option to quickly play the game is launch from a [board launcher](boardGrid/boardLauncher.java).
 A pre-set board will automatically set up for you.
+* To directly run from the new game, run [from pre game](preGame/preGameLauncher.java)
 ## Structure
 * [board](boardGrid)
   * [main](boardGrid/boardLauncher.java)